Florida's 25th Senate district

 Florida's 25th Senate district elects one member of the Florida Senate.
 The district consists of all of Osceola County and part of southern Orange County, in the U.S. state of Florida.
 The current senator is Democrat Kristen Arrington.

-Three presidents of the Florida Senate have represented the district: Dempsey J. Barron, Jeff Atwater, and Joe Negron.
+Three presidents of the Florida Senate have represented the district: Dempsey Barron, Jeff Atwater, and Joe Negron.

 The district contains many popular Orlando attractions like SeaWorld Orlando, Icon Park, Discovery Cove, Aquatica, Gatorland, Old Town, Fun Spot, and some of Walt Disney World.

 List of senators

 Full list of senators from the 25th district (1845–2006).